yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

+TO DO:
+- Clickable table of contents for notes
+- Stats notes in Python and R? just math?

 # *An Introduction to Environmental Statistics using Stan*
 A one-day workshop sponsered by the Data Science Initiative, School of Information and Computer Science, in conjuction with the Department of Earth System Science, University of California, Irvine.